Shopping Centers and Superstores

 These superstores are huge, and they carry almost everything, both imports and domestically produced items.

-Wal-Mart didn't come, but their competitors did: Tesco Lotus (British), Big C (French), Carrefour (French), and Makro (British), racing against each other to offer the biggest stores with the most stuff at the best prices.
+Wal-Mart didn't come, but their competitors did: Tesco Lotus (British), Big C (French), Carrefour (French) which was eventually bought up and absorbed into Big C, and Makro (British), racing against each other to offer the biggest stores with the most stuff at the best prices.

 Wal-Mart was heavily criticized in the US in the early 1980s for coming into towns and blowing away so many mom and pop established businesses.

-The same sentiments exist in Thailand.
-Here is a sign in the center of Sukhothai town calling for a ban on these superstores (and if you can't read Thai then you can still see the red X over Big C, Lotus, and Makro):
+The same sentiments existed in Thailand.
+Here is a sign in the center of Sukhothai town back around the turn of the century calling for a ban on these superstores (and if you can't read Thai then you can still see the red X over Big C, Lotus, and Makro):

 Indeed, Tesco Lotus tried to intimidate journalists in Thailand by filing lawsuits for libel, asking for HUGE damages, over a billion baht!